FTIGRE/realme-web-frontend/README.md

 # Clean Architecture Overview

-Clean Architecture is a software design pattern intended to separate concerns and make systems more modular and maintainable.
+Is a software design pattern intended to separate concerns and make systems more modular and maintainable.
 It divides an application into several layers, each with its own responsibility.
 This separation allows for better scalability, testability, and flexibility in managing changes.

-## Layers of Clean Architecture
+## Layers

-The four main layers we will cover are:

 - **Presentation**
 - **Domain**